Operating System

 Hardware

 I highly recommend, if you must purchase a personal computer, to buy one used or refurbished.
 Not only is it better for the environment, it is just plain savvy.
 Why waste a ton of money on a brand new computer when computers up to 10 years old work just fine?[1]
+If you must buy a new computer, keep it for a long time.

 [1] Computers "slow down" as they age because Windows is awful software.
 If we're talking about online use it's because most websites are also bad software (Javascript-ridden messes of spaghetti code to load hundreds of megabytes of ads).
 Install an ad blocker and use something that isn't Windows.